This post may contain affiliate links. Read our disclosure page for full details.

-What Makes a Great Coffee Shop
+First, What Makes a Great Coffee Shop?

 The coffee itself should be outstanding, with plenty of options for hot and cold beverages, flavors, and teas.
 There needs to be soy, almond, or coconut milk available as we mostly avoid dairy these days.

-The Best Coffee Shops in Asheville
+6 of the Best Coffee Shops in Asheville, NC

 World Coffee Cafe – Downtown Asheville

 The service here is friendly and fast and the coffee is good.
 World Coffee offers different specialty drinks everyday, but we pretty much stick to our usual here: vanilla latte (Amy) and soy hot chocolate (Nathan).